 Installing a Linux virtual machine on Windows 10 has never been easier.
-With earlier versions of Windows, users had two options to use Linux.
+With earlier versions of Windows, users only had two options to use Linux.

 The first was to go through the struggle of installing a dual-boot operating system if they wanted to toggle between Windows and Linux.
 That required a USB boot drive and shutting down the Windows OS first.

 The other way was to purchase virtual machine software to install the operating system with.
 Although a more convenient method, the virtualization required a lot of processing power.

 On top of that the user needed to download a compatible ISO file to run the operating system.